-Star Line Ferry was started by Tom Pfeiffelmann, Sam McIntire, and others in the late 1970s.
-They purchased Argosy Boat Line.
-The company was then renamed Star Line after the 5 original stockholders making up a 5 pointed star.
-At that time they operated slower ferries including the Nicolet, Treasure Islander and Flamingo.
+Star Line Mackinac Island Ferry company was founded by Tom Pfeiffelmann, Sam McIntire, and others in the late 1970s when they purchased Argosy Boat Line.
+The company was then renamed “Star Line” after its 5 original stockholders, who make up our 5-pointed star.
+In our first year, Star Line operated slower ferries including the classic Nicolet, Treasure Islander and Flamingo.

-Named after Star Line board member “Anna May Timmons.”
-Purchased by Star Line in 2012, refurbish and put back into service in 2014.
+Named after Star Line board member Anna May Timmons, Anna May was purchased by Star Line in 2012, refurbished and put back into service in 2014.
 She is certified for 24,000 Lbs. freight and 150 passengers.

 Straits of Mackinac II

 Built in the 1950s, Straits of Mackinac II is one of Star Line’s classic boats.
 This vessel acts as both a leisurely ferry and a cruising boat on the water with a capacity of 295 passengers.

 Built back in the 1950s, the Ottawa is one of our classic boats.
 Doubling as a leisure ferry and a classic cruise boat experience, the Ottawa is one of our largest vessels with a capacity of over 500 passengers.

 Built in the 1950s, the mighty Huron is Star Line’s winter service vessel.
 With a reenforced steel hull, Huron can break through the forming ice of Lake Huron during the winter months.
 A capacity of 330 passengers, Huron is one of Star Line’s larger vessels.